overhangio/tutor-credentials/README.rst

 ===================================================================================

 This is a plugin for `Tutor <https://docs.tutor.overhang.io>`_ that integrates the `Credentials <https://github.com/openedx/certificates/>`__ application in an Open edX platform.
-This plugin also syncs the credentials database core_user table to openedx.auth_user, so after installing you should be able to authentication with the same credentials that you use for your lms.
+This plugin also syncs the credentials database core_user table to openedx.auth_user, so after installing you should be able to authenticate with the same credentials that you use for your lms.

 Installation
 ------------